minsughim/DBM-for-drying-soils/README.md

 Parameters.mat (physical domain, chemical parameters, and biological parameters will be saved here) HTBioCrustCNcycleHour##.mat (intermediate results, that are saved with 12 hours interval:: only saves essential, population distribution, concentraiton of chemical compounds, etc.)
-Final.mat (The final result with all parameters to continue the simulation under different conditions)
+Final.mat (The final result with all parameters to continue the simulation under different conditions:: about 1.5~2G depending on microbial population size)

-STEP 2.
-Microbial activity at fully saturated condtions Once STEP1 is done, the simulation will continue for wetting of the domain by excuting following:
+# STEP 2.
+Microbial activity at fully saturated condtions

+Once STEP1 is done, the simulation will continue for wetting of the domain by excuting following:
 ~~~~~~~~~~~~~{.m}
 examineDay = 5;